Welcome Military Affiliated Students

 FAQ's for Veterans Using VA Educational Benefits

-The certifying official has 30 days to certify according to Veterans Affair Rules and Regulations.
+Certifying officials have 30 days to certify completed and accurate requests, in accordance to Veterans Affair Rules and Regulations.

-You are required to submit a SOR every term that you plan to collect benefits.
-Turning this in immediately once you enroll in classes allows the college to certify you for your courses and prevents you from being dropped for non-payment.
+You are required to submit a SOR every term/semester that you plan to collect benefits.
+Turning this in immediately once you enroll in classes, allows the college to certify you for your courses and prevents you from being dropped for non-payment.
+While informing the RCC VA Certifying Officials to process you through the VA for accurate usage of benefits.

 You should meet with a counselor each semester to review your VA Student Education Plan and remaining classes.

-If you are using your GIBILL benefits, you must also let Veterans Services staff know.
+If you are using your GIBILL ™ benefits, you must also let Veterans Services staff know.

 Resources and Links